KABC (AM): ABC buys 790

 In 1944, new Federal Communications Commission (FCC) rules went into effect prohibiting any person or company from owning more than one radio station in the same media market.
 Anthony decided to keep KFI, and divested KECA to the Blue Network for $800,000 in July 1944; the FCC approved the transfer on July 18.
 The studios and offices were then moved to 1440 North Highland Avenue in Hollywood.
 (A Chick-fil-A restaurant now stands on the site.)

-KECA became the West Coast flagship station of the ABC network.
+KECA became the West Coast flagship station of the American Broadcasting Company (ABC) network.
 Some of the programs broadcast nationally by ABC originated in the KABC studios.
 In 1947, an FM station was added at 95.5 MHz.
 At first, KECA-FM transmitted with 4,500 watts and it largely simulcast the AM station; in 1971, it became album rock station KLOS.

 In 1949, ABC put KECA-TV (channel 7) on the air.
 It was the last of Los Angeles' six original VHF television stations to sign on and the last of ABC's five original owned-and-operated stations to go on the air.
 To reflect their corporate ownership, in 1954, the call letters for the three ABC stations were changed to KABC, KABC-FM, and KABC-TV, after that call sign was released by a station in San Antonio.
 The studios for KABC-AM-FM-TV were at 1539 North Vine Street in Hollywood.
-The radio stations later moved to 3321 La Cienega Boulevard.
+The radio stations later moved to 3321 La Cienega Boulevard, where the AM station transmitter and towers had been located since 1938.